Osthofen: Regular events

 From 1949 to 2013, the Wonnegauer Winzerfest (“Wonnegau Winemakers’ Festival”) was held yearly in Osthofen.
 Among this days-long event's highlights were a great parade, the crowning of the Wonnegau Wine Queen and the traditional Monday wine tasting.

 Economy and infrastructure

 Osthofen is a state-recognized tourism centre, and under state planning also identified as a lower centre.

 Transport

 Osthofen has at its disposal a railway station with a connection to the Mainz–Ludwigshafen line.
-The line S 6 from the Rhine-Neckar S-Bahn operates in a half-hourly interval.
 Formerly there were connections to the Osthofen–Rheindürkheim–Guntersblum line (on which there is still goods traffic as far as Worms-Rheindürkheim), the Osthofen–Westhofen line (locally known as the Gickelche) and the Osthofen–Gau-Odernheim line.
 The last two have since been torn up.

 Nearby is also an Autobahn interchange onto the A 61, and towards the Rhine lies Bundesstraße 9.

 Winegrowing

 Osthofen belongs to the Wonnegau winegrowing zone in Rhenish Hesse.
 Within the town, 35 winegrowing businesses are active, and the planted vineyard area amounts to 465 ha.
 Some 68% of the wine made here is from white wine varieties (as at 2007).
 In 1979, there were still 116 such active businesses, but the planted vineyard area amounted to only 429 ha.